senna1128/senna1128.github.io/content/authors/sen-na/_index.md

 I am broadly interested in the mathematical foundations of data science, with topics including high-dimensional statistics, graphical models, semiparametric models, optimal control, and large-scale and stochastic nonlinear optimization.
 I am also interested in the applications of machine learning methods in biology, neuroscience, and engineering.

+**<span style="color: rgb(255,0,0);">
-**<span style="color: rgb(255,0,0);">(I'm actively seeking graduate students who are interested in interdisciplinary research in statistics, optimization, control, and data science.<br/> * GT students can send me an email with CV and transcript.<br/> * Prospective students should apply directly to our PhD or Master's programs and mention my name in the application.)</span>**
+(1) I'm actively seeking graduate students who are interested in interdisciplinary research in high-dimensional statistics, optimization, control, and data science.<br/> (1a) GT students can send me an email with CV and transcript.<br/> (1b) Prospective students can apply to our PhD or Master's programs and mention my name in the application.<br/>
+(2) I'm happy to host (remote) undergraduate/graduate visitors with shared research interests, which is also one way I use to identify potential students for my group.
+</span>**